“Save for a pension? No chance! I’ve got nothing left over!”

 Clearly you won’t be able to save into a pension if you’re struggling to cover your bills, so the first step is to see whether you can free up some money each month.

 Making a budget planner – which can be as simple as a spreadsheet showing your income and outgoings - helps you see where your money is going so that you can start looking at where you could cut costs.
-There are some useful budget planning tools on the Money Advice Service website.

 Consider switching utility suppliers, finding a more competitive mobile phone or internet contract and changing your bank.
 Online switching services are now making this easier.
 Plus, getting really organised about your meal planning and making your food shopping as efficient as possible can make a big difference to your outgoings – try Netmums’ budget meal planner to get started.